csci338/fall2023/pages/syllabus.md

 ## About the Course
-CSCI 338 covers selected topics in software engineering, including.
+CSCI 338 covers selected topics in software engineering, including....

 ## Course Format
-The course includes a mix of lectures, in-class activities, tutorials, quizzes, homework, and projects.
+The course includes a mix of lectures, in-class activities, labs, assigned readings, and homework.
 It is your responsibility to keep up-to-date on class material and announcements, as the schedule is subject to change.
 This includes material presented and announcements made in class, via email, or on Moodle.

 ### Class Participation and In-Class Exercises (15%)
-We will use our scheduled class time to go over web design and development concepts, do practice problems together and make sure your questions get answered.
-Class meetings will be in person.
-Organizationally, most topics will span about a week (see the [course schedule](../)).
-Most class sessions have accompanying readings.

-* I will take attendance during every class session.
-You may miss three class sessions -- no questions asked -- without a grade penalty.
-Any additional absences (beyond the three "freebies") will impact your participation grade (and more to the point, your capacity to productively engage with the class).
+We will use our scheduled class time to discuss software engineering concepts (blah blah)...

+* I will take attendance during every class session (blah blah)...

-### Tutorials (15%)
+### Labs (40%)
-Most Fridays, we will complete a coding / design "tutorial."
-Tutorials are intended to help you:
-1. Become familiar with the types of strategies you might use to approach problems (which will be closely related to the homework / projects).
-1. Get comfortable writing lots of programs (practice makes perfect!)
-1. Assess what you know and don't know, so that you can make a plan to review various ideas and/or attend office hours.
+Text here

-### Homework & Projects (50%)
+### Homework (40%)
-You will be given regular homework assignments that are intended to give you additional practice with the course ideas beyond the tutorials.
-They are each designed to take between 4-6 hours to complete, so leave yourself enough time!

-### Quizzes (10%)
-There will be 3 quizzes, which are intended to ensure that you understand the web design and programming and concepts relevant to the course.
-Your final exam score can replace one of your quiz scores if you did poorly on a quiz.

-### Final Exam (10%)
-There will be a cumulative final exam that will be administered during your regularly scheduled final exam slot.
+Text here

 ## Expectations
 * You will come to class prepared and ready to engage in an intellectual discussion about the readings.